What is August Birthstone?

 Peridot is considered relatively rare compared to other gemstones, particularly in larger sizes and high-quality specimens.
 However, its availability has increased with the discovery of new deposits in various parts of the world.

-1.29 carat, Green, Madagascar Sapphire, Round Shape
+1.49 carat, Blue, Madagascar Sapphire, Pear Shape

 More details